mickeyfan01/myweb/README.md

 ## Alternative Approaches
 ### AWS Amplify
-- Provides an all-in-one hosting solution with CI/CD.
-- I didn’t use it here to show manual control and understanding of the underlying infrastructure.
+A fully managed hosting CI/CD solution and I intetntionaly avoid Amplify to demonstrate explicit control of the underlying AWS infrastructure

 ### GCP Hosting
-- Google Cloud Storage + Cloud CDN would offer similar functionality.
-- AWS was chosen due to familiarity
+Hosting could be achieved with Google Cloud Storage + Cloud CDN and AWS was chosen due to familiarity

 ## Production-Grade Considerations